WSCV: WSCV

 Oak's financial difficulties and the failure of ON TV motivated the company to sell WKID.
 At the end of July 1984, Oak announced that it had sold the station to John Blair & Co. for $17.75 million; the new buyers intended to program it as a Spanish-language station.
+Financial News Network programming ceased in October 1984.
 Blair, led by Cuban-American media entrepreneur Julio Rumbaut, completed the acquisition in December.
 Channel 51 then went off the air as Blair prepared to implement the station's relaunch as WSCV, south Florida's second Spanish-language television station.
-The new call letters, when pronounced in Spanish, read "Doble-U Ese Se Ve," which is translated into English as "that one is seen").
+The new call letters, when pronounced in Spanish, read "Doble-U Ese Se Ve" (which is translated into English as "that one is seen").

 The launch took longer than expected due to transmitter troubles; WSCV finally launched on June 2, 1985.
 The new WSCV positioned its programming as a local, independent Miami-targeted alternative to the Mexican-dominated Spanish International Network (now Univision) and its station WLTV (channel 23), with a program hosted by Rolando Barral as part of its charter lineup.
 (Barral left within months to return to WLTV.)
 Reflecting the market it aimed to serve, the station played both the United States and Cuban national anthems at sign-on and sign-off; its logo incorporated features of the Cuban flag.
 Another feature in the station's early months were Major League Baseball telecasts; announcers in the channel 51 studio produced Spanish-language commentary for games of the Baltimore Orioles and other teams.

 In 1986, the Reliance Group acquired WSCV and WKAQ-TV in San Juan, Puerto Rico, from John Blair & Co., which was paid $300 million to thwart a hostile takeover.
 The year before, Reliance had purchased Oak's Los Angeles station, KBSC-TV, and relaunched it as Spanish-language KVEA—much like WSCV, the first competition to a long-running SIN station in a large Hispanic market.
 In October 1986, Reliance then bought WNJU serving the New York City area.
 On January 12, 1987, the new stations were integrated into one network: Telemundo, supplying additional programming and national news coverage.